Resolving problems

 Running a corporation is not always easy.
 Sometimes things go wrong.
 These processes and procedures can help resolve problems and get the best outcomes for the corporation and the community.

-Sometimes a complaint can be resolved between the corporation and the complainant.
-If this isn’t possible, you might lodge a formal complaint with ORIC.
+Sometimes a report of concern can be resolved between the corporation and the person reporting a concern.
+If this isn’t possible, you might lodge a formal report of concern with ORIC.

-Corporations should have policies and procedures to handle complaints quickly and smoothly.
+Corporations should have policies and procedures to handle reports of concern quickly and smoothly.

-Corporations must have a dispute process written in the rule book.
+Corporations must have a dispute resolution process written in the rule book.

 Compliance notices